-System or Subsystem or Nuc lear Safety Design Bases Facility (System Code) ' • Component Safety Function Controlling Parameters and Values Design Criteria Aging (AP) (Continued) Aging Handling/Cask Transfer (Continued) Cask Transfer Trailer (for use with Transportation Casks and Horizontal Shielded Preclude fuel tank explosion AP.WH.HAT.09.
+System or Subsystem or Nuc lear Safety Design Bases Code) Applicable) cable) Component Safety Function Controlling Parameters and Values Design Criteria Aging (AP) (Continued) Aging Handling/Cask Transfer Cask Transfer Trailer (for use with Transportation Casks and Horizontal Shielded Preclude fuel tank explosion AP.WH.HAT.09.
 The cask transfer trailer fuel tank shall preclude fuel tank explosions.
 The cask transfer trailer fuel tank is required to be designed to preclude a fuel tank explosion.
-(Continued) Transfer Casks (PWR DPC: 170- HAT0-TRLY-00001) (BWR DPC: 170- HAT0-TRLY-00002) Preclude Reduce severity of a drop AP.WH.HAT.10.
+(Continued) and Horizontal Shi Transfer Casks (PWR DPC: 170- HAT0-TRLY-0000 (BWR DPC: 170- HAT0-TRLY-0000) Transfer Casks (PWR DPC: 170- HAT0-TRLY-00001) (BWR DPC: 170- HAT0-TRLY-00002) Reduce severity of a drop AP.WH.HAT.10.
 The cask transfer trailer shall preclude dropping a cask from a height greater than 6 ft measured from the equipment base.
 The cask transfer trailer is required to be designed such that it cannot drop a cask from a height of more than 6 ft.
-HAT0-TRLY-00002) Preclude puncture of a cask AP.WH.HAT.11.
+HAT0-TRET-00002) HAI0-TRET-00002) HAT0-TRET-00002) Preclude puncture of a cask AP.WH.HAT.11.
 The cask transfer trailer shall preclude puncture of a cask due to collision.
-The cask transfer trailer is required to be designed to preclude puncture of transportation casks and horizontal shielded transfer casks during collisions.
 AP.WH.HAT.12.
 The cask transfer trailer shall be designed to preclude puncture of a cask due to the spectrum of seismic events.
 The cask transfer trailer is required to be designed to preclude puncture of transportation casks and horizontal shielded transfer casks during seismic events.
-Mechanical Handling System (H) Handling System Transportation Cask (Analyzed as a Representative Cask) Shielded Transfer Cask ced as a containment containme containment H.WH.01.
-The mean conditional probability of breach of a canister in a sealed cask resulting from a drop shall be less than or equal to 1 × 10 -5 per The cask and canister are required to be designed such that the canister maximum effective plastic strain from a drop meets the required reliability when evaluated against the canister capacity curves.
-(Analyzed as a Representative Cask) (TAD: drop.
+Mechanical Handling System (H) Mechanical Cask Handling Tra Handling System H) Re Transportation Cask (Analyzed as a Representative Cask) Shielded Transfer Cask Provide containment H.WH.01.
+The mean conditional probability of breach of a canister in a sealed cask resulting from a drop shall be less than or equal to 1×10^{-5} per The cask and canister are required to be designed such that the canister maximum effective plastic strain from a drop meets the required reliability when evaluated against the canister capacity curves.
+(Analyzed as a Representative Cask) (TAD: 050-HT00-HEQ-00001) (DPC: 050-HT00-HEQ-00002) (Continued) drop.
 (Note: PCSA analysis depends on the combination of the reliabilities of each component.)
 050-HT00-HEQ-00001) (DPC: 050-HT00-HEQ-00002) (Continued) H.WH.02.
-The mean conditional probability of breach of a sealed cask containing uncanistered SNF resulting from a drop shall be less than or equal to 1 × 10 -5 per drop.
+The mean conditional probability of breach of a sealed cask containing uncanistered SNF resulting from a drop shall be less than or equal to 1×10^{-5} per drop.
 The cask is required to be designed such that the maximum effective plastic strain from a drop meets the required reliability when evaluated against the cask capacity curves.